ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     `Get-InformationBarrierRecipientStatus -Identity meganb -Identity2 alexw`

-    In this example, we are referring to user accounts in Office 365: meganb for Megan, and alexw for Alex.
+    In this example, we are referring to two user accounts in Office 365: *meganb* for *Megan*, and *alexw* for *Alex*.

     (You can also use this cmdlet for a single user: `Get-InformationBarrierRecipientStatus -Identity <value>`)

-    This returns information about the users, such as whether any policies are defined that affect the users.
+    This cmdlet returns information about users, such as attribute values and any information barrier policies that are applied.

 ## Edit a segment or a policy